Skip to main content

 LOGIN / FREE REGISTRATION

 Many European institutions are in the process of developing a special Human Resources Strategy for Researchers (HRS4R) to implement the Charter and Code.
 When job-hunting, look for the ‘HR Excellence in Research’ award – it means an employer has put a strategy in place to provide an attractive working environment.
+More at HR Excellence in Research where you can find out which institutions have most recently been awarded, locate the recognised organisations through the map and have an insight into the latest figures about the implementation of the HR strategy for Researchers in Europe.

 Researchers are a highly skilled and mobile part of the workforce.
 However, moving from one country to another can cause complications in terms of the transfer of social security and pension rights.
 There is no clear and transparent information available about these rights at European level.
 The European Commission has been working to close this gap and has piloted a project on a pan-European pension scheme for researchers: RESAVER.
 This will enable mobile and non-mobile employees to remain affiliated to the same pension scheme when moving between different countries and changing jobs.